 This is a wonderful Summer meal, and especially when served with this No-bake Key Lime Pie for dessert … just sayin.

-I hope you give this grilled salmon recipe with homemade teriyaki sauce a try, and if you do, please come back and give the recipe a star rating.
+I hope you give this teriyaki salmon recipe with homemade teriyaki sauce a try, and if you do, please come back and give the recipe a star rating.
 And leave a comment about your experience with the recipe.

 And if you have a favorite grilled salmon recipe, let me know, I’d love to give it a try.